vuex-asr/vuex-asr/README.md

 ## quick summary

-Vuex-asr removes the necessity to describe your vuex store bindings in the component's script [state](https://vuex-asr.github.io/vuex-asr/step-by-step-guide/hello-world-example.html), [getters](https://vuex-asr.github.io/vuex-asr/step-by-step-guide/getters-example.html), [mutations](https://vuex-asr.github.io/vuex-asr/step-by-step-guide/mutations.html) and [actions](https://vuex-asr.github.io/vuex-asr/step-by-step-guide/actions.html).
+Vuex-asr removes the necessity to describe your vuex store bindings in the component's script, With vuex-asr you're able to bind [state](https://vuex-asr.github.io/vuex-asr/step-by-step-guide/hello-world-example.html), [getters](https://vuex-asr.github.io/vuex-asr/step-by-step-guide/getters-example.html), [mutations](https://vuex-asr.github.io/vuex-asr/step-by-step-guide/mutations.html) and [actions](https://vuex-asr.github.io/vuex-asr/step-by-step-guide/actions.html).

 The plugin automatically resolves  bindings and is able to map them from the component's attributes, allowing your component's code to become **generic** and **independent** from the Vuex store :sunglasses:.